 1. Inspect and Clean Gutters

-One of the most important tasks is checking your gutters.
-Summer storms can fill them with leaves, twigs, and other debris.
-As fall approaches and leaves start to fall, clogged gutters can lead to water overflow, which might damage your roof, siding, and foundation.
-Clean your gutters thoroughly and consider installing gutter guards to make maintenance easier.
+It's essential to check your gutters.
+Summer storms can leave them full of leaves, branches, and other debris.
+When fall comes and more leaves fall, clogged gutters can cause water to overflow, damaging your roof, walls, and foundation.
+To avoid this, clean your gutters well and consider adding gutter guards to make upkeep easier.

 2. Prepare Your Heating System